kuhiga/Spotify-Discover/README.md

 <b>How it works:</b>
 The app allows the user to input their favorite artist as a search string.
 Using the spotify api, the app looks up that artist on Spotify and displays a list of artists that contain that string.
 Then it finds artists that make similar music.
 Then the app displays a playlist with popular songs from the related artists.
 Users are given the option to save that playlist to their spotify account.

-<b>Challenge:</b> I had to work with a large set of data pulled from the spotify api.
-And that data was being manipulated by multiple components.
+<b>Challenge:</b> I had to work with a large set of data pulled from the spotify api and that data was being manipulated by multiple components.
 So at first I had problems where when I was working with certain arrays, that array was not yet computed when it was needed.
-In order to fix this issue, I had to use the VueX state management pattern and completely change the structure of the project.
+In order to fix this issue, I had to learn about the VueX state management pattern and completely change the structure of the project.
 I created a centralized store file and all the variables and states shared between the components were stored in that file.
+Components are able to get, set, and mutate variables inside the store.

 From this project, I was able to learn about state management with VueX and manipulating data that was drawn from a RESTful API.